 8.4.
 Information Resources

-Information Resources are non-spatial resources which support the operation of the API or the access and use of the Spatial Resources.
-These resources are usually specific to a spatial resource type and will be defined in the appropriate API standards.
+Information Resources are non-spatial resources that support the operation of the API or the access and use of the Spatial Resources.
+Information resources are usually specific to a spatial resource type and will be defined in the appropriate API standards.

-Information Resources can exposed using two path templates:
+Information Resources can be exposed using two path templates:

 /collections/{collectionId}/{resourceType}